canvas-medical/documentation/collections/_documentation/ConfiguringQuestionnaires.md

 ### Questionnaire, Question, & Question Response Codings

 All questionnaires, questions, and question responses must be code backed.
 We allow you to use the following standard code systems: **CPT, LOINC, SNOMED, or ICD-10**. or you can leverage an custom code system by indicating that it is **INTERNAL.
 CANVAS** is used by our team for specific Canvas concepts.
 These are case sensitive.
 When loading a questionnaire, the following must be true:

+### Settings

+These are set by updating the appropriate columns within the row for each Questionnaire and Question  fdsfasfsa